The most important way to build a relationship with your sponsored child is by writing letters. Your letters make a huge difference in their lives.

 - The one time per year donation will allow the caseworkers to concentrate their time on supporting the family needs, and a little less time shopping throughout the year.
 In the past we’ve had many cases where the caseworker will purchase a Birthday gift for the child through the program and then a month later a monetary gift from the sponsor arrives which means the caseworker must take the time to purchase another gift for this child.

 - This program’s goal is to reduce administrative time (both in Canada & Ukraine) to process monthly, quarterly, semi-annual or random donations of varying amounts.
 There will also be a cost saving on wiring fees which are added on to each wire we send internationally to Ukraine or Moldova.

 - Take special care in discussing death or sickness.
+Do not provide any medical advice leave that to the local medical professionals.
 Please keep in mind the age of the child when writing.

 - Avoid asking questions that are embarrassing or too sensitive for children, such as why the child failed a subject, body image, death or an absent father.

 - HART respects the cultures of the local communities in which we serve.
 It’s okay to express your faith or beliefs, just be sensitive to the faith of the your child’s family.
 HART is open to all children without consideration of background, religion, social and family structures.
 Our Christian caseworker’s objective is to share God’s love with your child and his/her family in a loving and caring manner.

 - HART translators will be translating your letters to your sponsored child.
 Generally, the content of the letters is not changed, but should it be necessary, letters may be edited.